Ayushkumawat/Attendance-Using-Facial-Recognition/README.md

 # Attendance-Using-Facial-Recognition
-Attendance by Facial-Recognition using Artificial Intelligence - Machine Learning
+This is an Artificial Intelligence - Machine Learning Project "Attendance using Facial-Recognition"

 # Benifits -
 As we all know that many Machine-Learnig based project reqiures altest 2-3 similar kind of images to train & ofcourse a lot of time to train all the things BUT here it requires just one good* image of the person and thats all needed for recognition.